Peach! (Free Software, Free Movies)

-Apparently I’ve been living under a rock, because I only recently found out about the Blender project’s free and open source short movie, Elephants Dream, when I happened across Terry Hancock’s review of it last year at Free Software Magazine.
+Apparently I’ve been living under a rock, because I only recently found out about the Blender project’s free and open source short movie, Elephants Dream, when I happened across Terry Hancock’s review of it from last year.

 The motivation behind the project was to create a great movie short using only free and open source tools, while at the same time finding ways to improve the quality of those tools and free software projects in general.

 The artists primarily used the excellent 3D modeling and animation software, Blender, along with many other free software programs, including The GIMP, CinePaint, and Inkscape.
 The credits page notes, “An enormous amount of improvements in [Blender] were a direct consequence of the movie project taking place.”

 Well, I was impressed.
 It doesn’t make a lot of sense to me as a “movie,” but as a demonstration of the capabilities of free software and the possibilities for free 3D animation, it is stunning.
 As a statement in favor of free culture, and showing what a talented group of people can achieve in support of free culture, the movie and the project web page are loud and clear.
 With free tools like this already available today, I can imagine a future where small groups of people with limited budgets will be able to make Pixar-like animated movies.

 Although my artistic talent is probably in the low one percentile, after watching the movie I went to the Blender web site to see what was there, and was thrilled to see another open movie in the works: Peach.
 And it’s just getting geared up for production.
 Out of curiosity, I clicked on the link to pre-order the movie, and perhaps impulsively decided I wanted to support this new project.